Juliana-89/Juliana-Azevedo-Data-Analyst-Portfolio/README.md

 In my free time, I love checking out new data analysis tools and techniques, and I’m always eager to learn more.
 Whether I’m collaborating with a team or tackling something solo, I’m driven by the excitement of uncovering new insights and the joy of using data to solve tricky problems.

-Oh, and I’ve got a link to my [CV](https://github.com/Juliana-89/Juliana-Azevedo-Data-Analyst-Portfolio/blob/main/Juliana%20Azevedo-CV%20english.docx) in PDF
+Oh, and I’ve got a link to my [CV](https://github.com/Juliana-89/Juliana-Azevedo-Data-Analyst-Portfolio/blob/main/Juliana%20Azevedo-CV%20english.docx) in DOCX.

 Plus a repository where I showcase my skills, share projects, and keep track of my progress in Data Analytics.